Stag beetle becomes art star on Twitter

-Humans aren't alone in their appreciation of art.
+Humans aren't alone in their need for creative outlet.
 When it comes to covering a canvas with bold strokes of color, a stag beetle named Spike could be the next big or, in his case, tiny artist to watch.

 One day while playing with Spike, Mandy noticed that her pet insect could pick up quite a few things with its claw-like mandibles.

-Because Spike's one-of-a-kind artistic endeavors have been a hit on social media, Mandy sells his art on eBay.
-So far, his pieces are selling for a staggering $321 (about £249 or AU$422) each.
+Because Spike's one-of-a-kind artistic endeavors have been a hit on social media, Mandy sells the art on eBay.
+So far, Spike's pieces are selling for a staggering $321 (about £249 or AU$422) each.

-While Spike's art seems expensive for a debut artist, would-be collectors should know that Mandy said she plans to donate a percentage of the art auction's proceeds to the People's Trust for Endangered Species, which works to preserve the habitat of stag beetles in the United Kingdom.
+While Spike's art seems expensive for a debut artist, would-be collectors should know that Mandy said she plans to donate a percentage of sales to the People's Trust for Endangered Species.
+The trust's work includes preserving the habitat of stag beetles in the United Kingdom.

 Batteries Not Included: The CNET team reminds us why tech is cool.